-Director: Ed Arndt (2016-2019)
+Director: Ed Arndt (2019-2022)

-Director: Ira Fielding (2016-2019)
+Director: Patty Fielding (2019-2022)

-Director: Lisa Hope (2017-2020)
+Director: Lisa Hope (2020-2023)

 Having grown up in Southern California, Lisa moved to London to pursue a career in Classical Archaeology at the British Museum.
 After realizing that the scholastic life was not for her, she moved to Seattle and began working in film – starting as a PA and working her way up to Producer.
 Producing films and commercials brought her back to LA until meeting and marrying native Bainbridge Islander, Jeff Patricio and settling down in Kingston.
 Together they have two children, Joe (a recent Bar Mitzvah) and Lucy (a soon to be Bat Mitzvah).
-They joined CKS four years ago and have been active participants in congregatioal and Religious School activities.
+They joined CKS four years ago and have been active participants in congregational and Religious School activities.
 Besides spending her time driving back and forth between Kingston and Bainbridge, Lisa works full time in the marketing department of Poulsbo based furniture manufacturer Watson Furniture.
 She is looking forward to making a positive contribution to the board.

-Director: Stacey Koenig (2018-2021)
+Stacey Koenig (2020-2023)